> Skip to content

 The life and times of one of the most important writers of our time, from her peripatetic childhood in the Canadian far north, through the writing of The Handmaid's Tale, to her position today as revered truth-teller and literary icon

-As we travel with her along the course of her life, more and more is revealed about her writing, the connections between real life and art – and the workings of one of our greatest imaginations.
+As she explores her past, Atwood reveals more and more about her writing, the connections between real life and art – and the workings of one of our very greatest imaginations.

 • Published: 4 November 2025